Hiring in the Manufacturing Industry

 Looking in the Right Places

 When you are recruiting for top talent, it’s important to look in the right places for workers.
-There are many great sources of potential job candidates, but some services are better than others.
+There are many great sources of potential job candidates, but some services are better than others and will help you find better candidates for your manufacturing company.
 One of the best places to look for top talent is within your company.
 Many times, the best job candidates are already employed by your company–they may be looking for a better opportunity, or they may just need to be inspired to stay with your company.

 Another great place to look for candidates is a shelter (or offshore) service like ours.
 We have a large database of qualified candidates that are looking for manufacturing jobs.
 Finally, don't forget social media–as the manufacturing industry evolves, you'll want to look for tech savvy youngsters with an interest in robots.

 Steps of Talent Acquisition and Onboarding in Manufacturing

 The talent acquisition and recruiting process can be divided into four steps: seeking, screening, interviewing, and hiring.